pksnowstorm/Disney-Sorcerers-Arena-Tracker-Frontend/README.md

 Future Enhancements:

-Adding in characters and events
+Adding in characters, events, and add in images